ckraeme2/brn-skill-assessments/Linux for Bioinformatics/answers.md

 Q7.
 What was the solution?
 A: The solution was to run sudo vi /etc/ssh/sshd_config so as to edit the ssh configuration for the server.
 Upon doing so, I set "PasswordAuthentication" to "yes".
 This change causes the server to prompt for the user's password upon further attempts to ssh into sudouser.
 In order for this new configuration to be adopted, I also reset the server using sudo service sshd restart.
 Q8. what does the sudo docker run part of the command do? and what does the salmon swim part of the command do?
 A: The sudo docker run part of the command creates a running container from the subsequently specified image with the security rights of root.
 This container packages up the dependencies required by the image so as to ensure that its software can be executed within our environment.
-The salmon swim part of the command specifies the image being containerized, salmon, and runs its swim command, which is said to "perform super-secret operation".
+The salmon swim part of the command specifies the image being containerized, salmon, and runs its swim command, which is said to "perform super-secret operation", which in the very least generates the featured visual.
 Q9.
 What is the output of this command?
 A: serveruser is not in the sudoers file.
 This incident will be reported Q10.
 What is the output of flask --version?